 About

-Caring about Dignity is a brand-new website designed to collect the stories of those who receive care in their own home or in residential homes, and their advocates and carers, to amplify their voices and reveal the widespread issues about dignity in care.
+Caring about Dignity is a new advocacy group for same-sex care.
+We collect the stories of those who receive care in their own home or in residential homes, and their advocates and carers, to amplify their voices and reveal the widespread issues about dignity in care.

 We are campaigners, carers, healthcare professionals and parents of children receiving care.
 Through our work and our own experience, we have heard stories from people receiving care about the lack of dignity and respect they have been subjected to; we have also struggled with our own care requests for loved ones.
 These issues include the lack of provision of single-sex intimate care that many women desire for their privacy, dignity and safety.